ZanSara/zansara.github.io/content/posts/2023-10-26-haystack-series-canals.md

         return {"total": sum(v for v in values if v is not None)}
 ```

-in this case, we used the special Canals type `Variadic` to tell Canals that the `values` input can receive from multiple producers, instead of just one.
+In this case, we used the special Canals type `Variadic` to tell Canals that the `values` input can receive from multiple producers, instead of just one.
 Therefore, `values` is going to be a list type, but it can be connected to single `int` outputs, making it a valuable aggregator.

 ## Serialization